kubernetes-hy/kubernetes-hy.github.io/data/part-3/2-deployment-pipeline.md

 Kustomize has a few additional tools you can test out if you want to install it - but we'll see the usage in the next section.

 The documentation of Kustomize in propably not the best one around.
 You will find more or less usefull stuff by Google.
-One that you might want to checkou out is [Kustomize Cheat Sheet](https://itnext.io/kubernetes-kustomize-cheat-sheet-8e2d31b74d8f).
+One that you might want to check out is [Kustomize Cheat Sheet](https://itnext.io/kubernetes-kustomize-cheat-sheet-8e2d31b74d8f).

 ### Github Actions